MarvellEmbeddedProcessors/musdk-marvell/modules/cma/README.txt

-		Building MUSDK-UIO Kernel Module
+		Building MUSDK-CMA Kernel Module
 		================================
 - Make sure KDIR is defined correctly in the environment.
-- Make sure the Linux Kernel is built with 'CONFIG_UIO' flag enabled.
-- Before building and running the module, make sure the below change in DTS file is applied. please note that for every IO that is needed in User-Space operation, an appropriate entry should be created in the DTS under the uio entry.
+- Before building and running the module, make sure the below change in DTS file is applied. please note that for every IO that is needed in User-Space operation, an appropriate entry should be created in the DTS .
 - Build the musdk_uio module by running the following:
 > make
 > make DST=<> install
-- insert the MUSDK-UIO module by 'insmod musdk_uio.ko'
+- insert the MUSDK-CMA module by 'insmod musdk_cma.ko'

 DTS file change:
 ----------------